thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 09:00AM on 5 December 2025, or as the situation changes.

 - Flood alert: Severn estuary from Gloucester to Sharpness
-- Higher than normal tides this evening may lead to flooding.
+- Higher than normal tides on Thursday evening and Friday morning may lead to flooding.
 Flooding is possible from 8:30pm on Thursday evening and 9:00am on Friday morning.

 Flooding may affect low lying land and roads adjacent to the Estuary from Sandhurst to Chepstow and Sharpness over the next 5 days.
 Some lengths of the flood embankment at Longney and The Noards may be overtopped.
 Rodley Lane, Westbury and Awre Road, Brims Pill may be flooded.

 Predicted peaks:

 Thursday evening 04/12; Gloucester 3.1m to 3.4m at 8:30PM, Sandhurst 3.2m to 3.5m at 9:00pm.
 Friday morning 05/12; Gloucester 3.2m to 3.5m at 9:00AM, Sandhurst 3.4m to 3.7m at 9:15pm.

-We are closely monitoring the situation .
+We are closely monitoring the situation.

-Monitor local water levels and weather conditions .
+Monitor local water levels and weather conditions.
 This message will be updated by 2:00PM on 05 December 2025 or as the situation changes.

-- Flood alert: River Severn in Worcestershire
+- Warning no longer in force: River Severn in Worcestershire
-- River levels are currently rising due to rainfall, subsequently flooding may continue over the next few days.
-Flooding may affect low lying land & roads adjacent to the river from Highley to Tewkesbury; including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.
-Flooded drains may affect the racecourse & Worcester CCG.
-PLP should be installed.
-New Street gate is closed at Upton upon Severn.

-Predicted peaks:-

-Bewdley 2.9m to 3.2 m 04/12/2025 PM.
-Worcester 3.3m to 4.0m 05/12/2025 AM.
-Diglis 2.8m to 3.5m 05/12/2025 AM.
-Kempsey Yacht Club 4.9m to 5.6m 05/12/25 AM.
-Saxons Lode 4.0m to 4.6m 05/12/25 PM.

-Additional rainfall is forecast on Friday and into the weekend, which may cause river levels to rise further.

-We are closely monitoring the situation.
-Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.
-Consider the installation of property flood resilience measures

-This message will be updated by 09:00AM on 5 December 2025 or as the situation changes.
+- The flood forecast has changed significantly.
+As a result, there is no longer a risk of flooding in the area.
+Further rainfall is forecast but no further flooding is expected.
+The flood forecast has changed significantly.
+As a result, there is no longer a risk of flooding in the area.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 <!-- flood_marker ends -->